mdehollander/biosb-metagenomics/docs/functional-annotation/viromes.md

 # Functional annotation - Viromics

-We will follow the virus discovery and AMG detection tutorial from the [Sullivan lab](https://www.protocols.io/view/viral-sequence-identification-sop-with-virsorter2-5qpvoyqebg4o/) with the data from this course.
-In addition, we will do taxonomic classification of the discovered viruses.
+We will now perform the identification of viral sequences from metagenomic data.
+In addition, we will assign the taxonomy and a potential bacterial host for each of the identified viruses.

+# Before starting

+This practical requires Linux OS with "conda" installed.
+If you do not have access to any Linux OS, you can use virtual machines such as VirtualBox or Vagrant in MacOS or Windows.

+Once "conda" is available, we need to install several different tools that will be required during the viral identification and annotation pipeline:
+    - geNomad
+    - CheckV
+    - iPHOP

 ## Step 1 - Initial virus discovery

-First, we run VirSorter2 with a loose cutoff of 0.5 for maximal sensitivity.
-We are only interested in phages (dsDNA and ssDNA phage, this is also the default in Virsorter2).
-A minimal length 5000 bp is chosen since it is the minimum required by downstream viral classification.
-Note that the``--keep-original-seq`` option preserves the original sequence of circular and (near) fully viral contigs (score >0.8 as a whole sequence) and we are passing them to checkV to trim possible host genes left at ends and handle duplicate segments of circular contigs.
+First, we run **geNomad** to identify viral sequences in our data.
+We use the ``--enable-score-calibration`` option to compute false discovery rates, allowing us to set a threshold to achieve a desired proportion of false positives (here we will use an FDR < 0.05).
+Further, we add the use the ``--cleanup`` flag to remove intermediate files and specify the number of threads using ``--cleanup``.
+As we are not using the ``--disable-find-proviruses`` option, geNomad will perform an initial prunning to remove potential contaminant host regions from proviral sequences.

-**Note:** The following command takes about 2h.
+**Note:** The following command takes about Xh.
 You can also continue with the results in ``/data/precomputed/virome/vs2-pass1/``.

+      genomad end-to-end \
+          --enable-score-calibration \
+          --disable-find-proviruses \
+          X_metaspades_contigs.fa \
+          geNomad_results \
-    virsorter run --keep-original-seq \
+          --cleanup \
-      -i /data/precomputed/assembly/final.contigs.fa \
+          --threads 4 \
-      -w vs2-pass1 --min-length 5000 -j 2 all
+          /scratch/hb-llnext/databases/geNomad_db/

-You can find a description of the VirSorter2 output files [here](https://github.com/jiarong/VirSorter2#detailed-description-on-output-files).
-Look into ``vs2-pass1/final-viral-score.tsv``.
+You can find a description of the geNomad output files [here]([https://github.com/jiarong/VirSorter2#detailed-description-on-output-files]).

-??? done "How many phages of which viral group do you detect?"
-    1 ssDNA, 16 dsDNAphage
+**Quiz**: Look into ``geNomad_results/X_metaspades_contigs_virus_summary.tsv``.

+??? done "1.
+What is the length of the largest viral genome that we have detected?"
+    X bases

+??? done "2.
+Regarding the viral taxonomy, which is the most common viral class among identified viruses?"
+    Caudoviricetes

+??? done "3.
+Do we identify any single-stranded DNA virus (ssDNA)?"
+    Yes, there is 1 ssDNA (X).

+ **Note:** An useful resource where you can find all the information about the viral taxonomy is [here]([https://ictv.global/taxonomy]).

 ## Step 2 - Run CheckV

-There could be some non-viral sequences or regions in the VirSorter2 results with a minimal score cutoff of 0.5.
-Here we use CheckV to quality control the VirSorter2 results and also to trim potential host regions left at the ends of proviruses.
+While geNomad performs well at identifying proviruses from metagenomic data, CheckV is specifically designed to identify host-virus boundaries with high precision.
+Further, CheckV allows to estimate the completeness of the predicted viral genomes based on their comparison to a database of complete viral genomes.
+Therefore, here we use CheckV to quality control the geNomad results and also to trim potential host regions left at the ends of proviruses.
 This command will take about 5 min to complete.

     checkv end_to_end vs2-pass1/final-viral-combined.fa checkv \
       -t 2 -d /data/databases/checkv-db-v1.4